johnxu21/johnxu21.github.io/teaching/CS472-Spring2023/Timetable/dynamic_analysis/testing.md

 * Which visualization did you prefer and why? ```IntelliJ```'s coverage window or ```JaCoCo```'s report?

 **Write a report for Tasks 2.1 and Task 3.
-Name the report ```<your-names>_unitTesting.pdf>```** Remember to include the code snippets for Tasks 2.1 in your report.
+Name the report ```<your-names>_unitTesting.pdf>```** Remember to include the **code snippets of your unit tests** for Tasks 2.1 in your report.
+Make sure that your report is descriptive enough for me to follow without looking at your project code.

 Submitting the Assignment
 =======